Frequently Asked Questions

 This and other important questions concerning attendance are found in the HANDBOOK, which is available only on the Member Only site, or given out to new members in September.

-All money transactions are done by personal member check or money order, in an envelope with the child’s name and the function of the payment clearly indicated.
-No cash is accepted.
+All money transactions can be done online beginning with 21-22.
 Individual fundraisers are always the choice of the singer, as profits go to their own chorale account.
-However, the only payment that can be turned in for a fundraiser is ONE individual member check.
+However, the only payment that can be turned in for a fundraiser is ONE individual member check or online payment.
 Our treasurer is a parent volunteer, and multiple outside checks are too time-consuming, especially when they involve non-sufficient fund charges and notifications.

 In order to keep the Chorale available to everyone, we try to offer special needs scholarships for dues.
 Complete and submit the scholarship application found in the Handbook; applications are considered and monies are awarded the second week in October and the second week in January.
 We always welcome sponsors so we can award more scholarships!

-Chorale polo shirts, black socks, black shoes as per Handbook description, and black pleated tux slacks.
+Chorale polo shirts, black socks, black shoes as per Handbook description, and black slacks.
 No colored hair ornaments, shiny belt buckles, or jewelry; limited make-up; hair either short enough to see eyebrows or pulled back off the face.
-Singers have a $50 costume fee due October 1st, which covers the cost of new polos and tux pants each year.
+Singers have a $25 costume fee due October 1st, which covers the cost of new polos each year.
 Singers may keep their cowboy hats from year to year, or order new in January.

-Audience members are asked to refrain from flash photography or videotaping (CD’s and DVD’s are generally made available for purchase).
+Audience members are asked to refrain from flash photography or videotaping (recordings are generally made available for purchase).
 Anyone is welcome to attend our concerts if they are able to sit quietly during performances so that everyone can enjoy the music.
 Please do NOT take it upon yourself to post performances to YouTube.

 There is actually an application to become a trip chaperone.
 Care and consideration is taken in choosing chaperones, including demographic needs of the participating singers.
 No one is guaranteed a chaperone designation, but we try our best to ensure that children are safe and happy.
 We travel with one adult per three singers, or an adult in each room.

 Volunteers are ALWAYS welcome, but are channeled through each of the officers in charge of separate activities.
-There is a required parent meeting after the first rehearsal (first Tuesday after Labor Day), and parents are encouraged to sign up for their areas of interest.
+There is a required parent meeting after the first rehearsal, and parents are encouraged to sign up for their areas of interest.
 Additional requests should go through the Director or the President of the Board.